Orange-OpenSource/a11y-guidelines/src/en/mobile/ios/development.md

      id="CuCoPro-Description"
      role="tabpanel">

-This **iOS&nbsp;14 new feature** has unfortunately not been introduced during the WWDC 2020 while it's crucial to significantly improve the VoiceOver user experience.
+This **iOS&nbsp;14 new feature** has unfortunately not been introduced during the WWDC 2020 while it's crucial to significantly improve the VoiceOver user experience even if  its presentation has been detailed in depth later on within a dedicated [WWDC 2021 video](../wwdc/2021/121).

 The **custom content provider** provides a faster navigation within an interface the user can access some rich details without having to undergo the vocalization of parasitic elements before getting what he's interested in.